martinthomson/http-replay/draft-thomson-http-replay.md

 Early) status code in response.
 A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.

-## TLS Implementation Requirements
+## Denial of Service

-In order to be used for early data in HTTP, A TLS implementation MUST ensure that it is possible to correctly identify early data.
-This is necessary even if early data arrives at the same time as the TLS Finished message from the client, which completes the handshake.
-If early data is misclassified, a server might process requests under the misapprehension that they can't be or weren't replayed elsewhere.
+Accepting early data exposes a server to potential denial of service through the replay of requests that are expensive to handle.
+A server that is under load SHOULD prefer rejecting TLS early data as a whole rather than accepting early data and selectively processing requests.
+Generating a 503 (Service Unavailable) or 4NN (Too Early) status code often leads to clients retrying requests, which could result in increased load.

 # IANA Considerations